-Key Performance Indicator (KPI) 1 Oct - 31 Dec Fishing year 90% of quota shares as signatories to Regional Management and Monitoring Plans (RMMP) 90% adherence to move on rule
+Key Performance Indicator (KPI) 1 Jan - 31 Mar Fishing year 90% of quota shares as signatories to Regional Management and Monitoring Plans (RMMP) 90% adherence to move-on rule

-From the 1 October to 31 December 2019, three vessels triggered the move-on rule in four instances, all of which occurred in TAR 3.
-One of the three vessels was a signatory of the RMMP.
-In three out of four incidents, the move-on rule was adhered to and no further action was required.
+From the 1 January to 31 March 2019, two vessels triggered the move-on rule, both of which occurred in TAR 3.
+One of the two vessels was a signatory of the RMMP.
+The move-on rule was adhered to on both occasions and no further action was required.
+Industry will continue to engage with fishers about the Rebuild Plan and implementation of the voluntary measures.